ufal/npfl129/exam/questions.md

 - For a $K$-class classification, describe how to perform prediction with a gradient boosted decision tree trained for $T$ time steps (how the individual trees perform prediction and how are the $K \cdot T$ trees combined to produce the predicted categorical distribution).
 [10]

 - What type of data are gradient boosted decision trees good for as opposed to multilayer perceptron?
 Explain the intuition why it is the case.
 [5]

+#### Questions@:, Lecture 11 Questions

+- Formulate SVD decomposition of matrix $\boldsymbol X$, describe properties of individual parts of the decomposition.
+Explain what the reduced version of SVD is.
+[10]

+- Formulate the Eckart-Young theorem.
+Provide an interpretation of what the theorem says and why it is useful.
+[10]

+- Explain how to compute the PCA of dimension $M$ using the SVD decomposition of a data matrix $\boldsymbol X$, and why it works.
+[10]

+- Given a data matrix $\boldsymbol X$, write down the algorithm for computing the PCA of dimension $M$ using the power iteration algorithm.
+[20]

+- List at least two applications of SVD or PCA.
+[5]

+- Describe the K-means algorithm, including the `kmeans++` initialization.
+What is the loss function that the algorithm optimizes?
+What can you say about the algorithm convergence?
+[20]

+- Name at least two clustering algorithms.
+What is their main principle?
+How do they differ?
+[10]